LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 Remember you need to copy .env into folder airflow-etl

 ## Set up Terraform
+To create needed resources, you need to use terraform.

 1. initialise terraform
    ``` terraform init ```
 2. preview the plan